-Welcome!
 I'm Hal Breidenbach, a retired software engineer but still a tinkerer and maker.
 I keep myself busy with a variety of different projects, everything from home renovations to building robots.
-I find Make Magazine useful, and I enjoy going to the annual Maker Faire at The Henry Ford Museum.
+I enjoy going to the annual Maker Faire at The Henry Ford Museum.

-Now that I've got the time, I'm doing my best to travel the world.
+Now that we've got the time, we're doing our best to travel the world.
 Since retiring in 2008, Cathie and I have traveled to England, Ireland, Russia, Greece, Turkey, Peru, El Salvador, Guatemala, Honduras, and Belize.
-In 2016 we went to India and this year we went to Cuba.
+In 2016 we went to India and in 2017 we went to Cuba.
+In January we went to Costa Rica.
 We often travel in groups with a company called Overseas Adventure Travel that arranges for interactions with local cultures.
 And of course we've been to Canada many times, as it's right next door.
 We've also been to America's final frontier, Alaska.

+When we're not globetrotting, we stay active contra dancing.
 During the winter we do a lot of cross-country skiing and during the summer we go on the occasional camping trip.
-We used to canoe camp but we haven't lately, so we've decided to sell our wooden canoe.
-It's a 1918 well-cared-for classic.
-There's more information if you're interested.
-We bought kayaks instead, and we take them out on Barton Pond and the Huron River.
+We used to canoe camp but we haven't lately, so we've decided to sell our classic 1918 wooden canoe.
+We bought kayaks instead.